affo98/AML24MST/README.md

 ## Key Experiments and Results

-In addition to comparing the 3 fine-tuned models, we examine whether augmenting the training data with noisy and generated music pieces improves the performance.
+We examine whether augmenting the training data with noisy and generated music pieces improves the performance.

+We add Additive White Gaussian Noise (AWGN) with a signal-to-noise-ratio of $10$ to the original training examples.